Enter North & South's Short, Short Story competition.

 Writer Emma Neale shares some of her flash-fiction tips.

-Just because flash fiction is short doesn’t mean it’s easier to knock off, says Dunedin writer Emma Neale, whose story “Courtship” was highly commended in the prestigious UK Bridport Prize last year (previous award-winners include Kate Atkinson, early in her career).
+Just because flash fiction is short doesn’t mean it’s easier to knock off, says Dunedin writer Emma Neale, whose story “Courtship” was highly commended in the prestigious UK Bridport Prize in 2018 (previous award-winners include Kate Atkinson, early in her career).

 “It needs the same slow re-reading, re-thinking and re-working,” says Neale, who recommends setting aside an early draft and then coming back to it “with a less-feverish eye”.

-The editor of arts and literary journal Landfall, she placed third with another of her short, short stories in the Bath Flash Fiction Award, judged by Irish novelist Nuala O’Connor, and has a collection of poems, To the Occupant, due out in May.
+The editor of arts and literary journal Landfall, she placed third with another of her short, short stories in the Bath Flash Fiction Award, judged by Irish novelist Nuala O’Connor, and has a collection of poems, To the Occupant, published in May 2019.